Tyratox/safe-evaluation-of-mfotl-dual-temporal-operators/README.md

 1. Setup Isabelle.
 The formalization is written for [Isabelle2021](https://isabelle.in.tum.de/website-Isabelle2021/), installation instructions can be found [here](https://isabelle.in.tum.de/website-Isabelle2021/installation.html).
 2. Install the [Archive of Formal Proofs](https://www.isa-afp.org/index.html)
-3. Download / Clone this repo including a copy of the [monpoly](https://bitbucket.org/jshs/monpoly/src) version described in the [thesis](https://github.com/Tyratox/safe-evaluation-of-mfotl-dual-temporal-operators/blob/main/thesis.pdf)
+3. Download / Clone this repo including a copy of the [monpoly](https://bitbucket.org/jshs/monpoly/src) version described in the [thesis](https://github.com/Tyratox/safe-evaluation-of-mfotl-dual-temporal-operators/blob/main/thesis.pdf) (Commit [ 79333fc](https://bitbucket.org/jshs/monpoly/commits/79333fca055d6ee92a5a69a42e0567a59d5f31f3))
 4. Run `isabelle build -d '$AFP' -o browser_info -c -e -v -D thys/` from the project root.
 5. Copy the generated `verified.ocaml` to `src/verified.ml`